Irrevocable_Trust_Taxes/

 The irrevocable trust is a common estate planning tool.
 While irrevocable trusts have their advantages, it is important to understand that they also come with tax liabilities.
 Below is a brief overview of how irrevocable trusts are taxed and the potential tax consequences for an irrevocable trust’s beneficiaries.

-Because the revocable trust may be freely modified, the Internal Revenue Service (“IRS”) treats the property in a revocable trust as if it were the grantor’s own property for income tax purposes.
-The grantor of a revocable trust reports the trust property on his or her tax return, using his or her own social security number.
+Because the revocable trust may be freely modified, the Internal Revenue Service (IRS) treats the property in a revocable trust as if it were the grantor’s own property for income tax purposes.
+The grantor of a revocable trust reports the trust property on his or her tax return, using their own social security number.

 The IRS treats irrevocable trusts differently.
 Because an irrevocable trust may not be changed or modified, the IRS views the property in the trust as belonging solely to the trust, which is its own entity, separate from the grantor.
 For this reason, all irrevocable trusts must obtain their own tax identification number and file their own income tax return.